AdobeDocs/experience-platform.en/help/sources/sources-sdk/streaming/create.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
 solution: Experience Platform
-title: Create a new connection specification using the Flow Service API
+title: Create a new connection specification for Streaming SDK using the Flow Service API
 topic-legacy: tutorial
 description: The following document provides steps on how to create a connection specification using the Flow Service API and integrate a new source through Self-Serve Sources.
 exl-id: 0b0278f5-c64d-4802-a6b4-37557f714a97